Our culture is messed up!

 - Talk to your partner or husband about your embarrassment.
 Your partner's role is to protect you and your baby.
 Make a plan for the early days for when you have guests and for when you feed your baby in public.

 - Join a mother’s group, like La Leche League or a Breastfeeding Circle where women breastfeed and see how they do it in ways that are discreet.
-You are welcome in mother’s groups when you are pregnant.
+You are welcome to attend mother’s groups when you are pregnant.
 When asked, most mothers wish they had some to a group when they were pregnant.
 Ask what kind of clothes they like.
 Ask other mothers how they overcame their embarrassment or shame.
 Ask if anyone has a therapist who helps them cope with the stresses of mothering.
 We have a Breastfeeding Circle at Café Mama on the calendar.

 - Look up the breastfeeding law in your state.
 49 states explicitly protect nursing in public.
 Some people print the law on business cards to hand out while they are nursing in public.